-On December 16, 2015, the Company executed the following three definitive agreements which, if completed, will result in the Company holding a 90% participating interest and operatorship in Block 2B offshore in the Republic of South Africa:
+On October 21, 2016, the Company closed three transactions resulting in the Company acquiring a 90% participating interest and operatorship in Block 2B offshore the Republic of South Africa.

-a) Afren plc
+i) Afren plc

-The Company executed a sale and purchase agreement with Afren plc, in Administration, and certain of its subsidiaries whereby the Company will acquire the Afren plc subsidiary owning a 25% participating interest in Block 2B for cash consideration of \$1 million.
+The Company paid \$1.0 million to Afren plc (in Administration) and certain of its subsidiaries, acquiring the subsidiary holding a 25% participating interest in Block 2B.

-b) Thombo Petroleum Ltd.
+ii) Thombo Petroleum Ltd.

-The Company executed a share purchase agreement to acquire all of the shares of Thombo Petroleum Ltd. ("Thombo") for cash consideration of \$2 million as well as the issuance of 14.8 million new common shares of the Company.
-The Company has also agreed to issue up to an additional 20 million common shares of Africa Energy and, at the option of the Company, to either pay and/or issue up to \$1.5 million in additional contingent cash and/or shares of Africa Energy, both payable on milestones associated with the commercialization of Block 2B.
-Thombo holds a 34.5% participating interest and operatorship in Block 2B.
+The Company paid \$2.0 million and issued 14.8 million new common shares of the Company to acquire all of the shares of Thombo Petroleum Ltd., a privately held company operating and holding a 34.5% participating interest in Block 2B.
+The Company may be required to issue up to an additional 20 million common shares of Africa Energy and, at the option of the Company, to either pay and/or issue up to \$1.5 million in additional contingent cash and/or shares of Africa Energy, if certain milestones associated with the commercialization of Block 2B are achieved.

-c) Crown Energy AB
+iii) Crown Energy AB

-The Company executed a farm-in agreement with Crown Energy AB to acquire a 30.5% participating interest in Block 2B.
-The Company will reimburse Crown for \$0.3 million of net back costs and will fund costs for Crown's remaining 10% participating interest associated with the drilling and testing of the next well in Block 2B.
+The Company completed a farm-in agreement with a subsidiary of Crown Energy AB ("Crown") to acquire a 30.5% participating interest in Block 2B.
+The Company will reimburse Crown for up to \$0.3 million of net back costs and will fund costs for Crown's remaining 10% participating interest associated with the drilling and testing of the next well in Block 2B.